Mr Sean Chen

 V94 9D36

-Sean returned to Ireland to assume a consultant post at The Galway Clinic and also at Bon Secours Hospital Limerick.
+Sean returned to Ireland to assume a consultant post at Bon Secours Hospital Limerick and also at The Galway Clinic.
 He did so after holding a consultant NHS post at two University Hospitals in Liverpool, UK (St Paul’s Eye Unit, Royal Liverpool University Hospital, Alder Hey, Royal Liverpool Children’s Hospital).

 He is the author of numerous academic publications and maintains research links with The Smith-Kettlewell Eye Research Institute (San Francisco, USA), The University of Liverpool where he holds an Honorary Clinical Lectureship and, Alder Hey Hospital, (Liverpool, UK).
 His special surgical interests are oculoplastics (plastic surgery of the eye, eyelids), paediatric ophthalmology and strabismus (eye-misalignment, squints, abnormal visual development).